SahilJ97/AutoPunc/README.txt

 Automatic Punctuation Restoration Using Language Models and Prosodic Features

 Abstract of paper: High-performing automatic speech recognition (ASR) systems can transcribe speech with impressive accuracy, in some cases achieving lower word error rates than human scribes on benchmark corpora.
 Few of these systems, however, are capable of producing output that contains punctuation, which has been shown to significantly increase the readability of transcribed speech.
 State-of-the-art approaches to automatic punctuation restoration rely solely on text input, ignoring the wealth of task-relevant information latent in the original audio.
 In this paper, I present a solution for punctuation restoration that is based on a top-performing, transformer-based method, differing from its precursor in that it can optionally utilize prosodic features in addition to text.
 My model achieved a combined F1 of 84.5 on the IWSLT 2012 TED Talk evaluation set, outperforming the current state-of-the-art model by 0.6.
 Furthermore, my model consistently achieved its best performance when given prosodic features, demonstrating that prosody is a valuable predictor of punctuation placement and is not rendered superfluous by text input.

+See saj2163_final_paper.pdf to read the full report.

 -----DATA-----